b33f/ian/content/blog/the-human-touch/index.md

 ## Scattered Spider

-**Scattered Spider** also known as 0ktapus, Starfraud, UNC3944, Scatter Swine, Octo Tempest, and Muddled Libra are a threat actor who have been recently hitting some of the largest companies around and primarily using social engineering techniques against their IT service providers to cause $ millions in damages.
+**Scattered Spider** also known as 0ktapus, Starfraud, UNC3944, Scatter Swine, Octo Tempest, and Muddled Libra are a threat actor who have been recently hitting some of the largest companies around and primarily using social engineering techniques against their IT service providers to cause $ millions if not billions in damages.

 You can read more about the group with intelligence data from, [Crowdstrike](https://www.crowdstrike.com/en-us/blog/crowdstrike-services-observes-scattered-spider-escalate-attacks/) and [Google / Mandiant](https://cloud.google.com/blog/topics/threat-intelligence/unc3944-proactive-hardening-recommendations)